Tatebayashi Domain: History

 The domain was revived in 1707 for the grandson of Shōgun Tokugawa Iemitsu, Matsudaira Kiyotake, who was allotted only 24,000 koku.
 He received an increase to 34,000 koku in 1710 and to 54,000 koku in 1712.
 His grandson Matsudaira Takechika was transferred to Tanakura Domain in Mutsu in 1728.
-He was replaced at Tatebayashi by the wakadoshiyori Ōta Sukeharu who remained until appointed Osaka jōdai in 1734.
-Tatebayashi remained vacant in 1740, when Sukeharu’s son Ōta Suketoshi was finally appointed daimyo.
+He was replaced at Tatebayashi by the wakadoshiyori Ōta Sukeharu who remained until appointed Osaka-jō dai in 1734.
+Tatebayashi remained vacant in 1740, when Sukeharu's son Ōta Suketoshi was finally appointed daimyo.
 He was transferred to Kakegawa Domain in Tōtōmi Province in 1746 and Matsudaira Takechika (now a rōjū) returned from Tanakura.
 In December 1769, his holdings were increased to 61,000 koku.
 His grandson Matsudaira Nariyasu was transferred to Hamada Domain in Iwami Province in 1836.Inoue Masaharu was then transferred from Tanakura to Tatebayashi, and his revenues were set at 60,000 koku.
 In 1845 he was sent to Hamamatsu Domain.

 In 1845, Akimoto Yukitomo was transferred from Yamagata Domain to Tatebayashi.
 He was, along with Tokugawa Nariaki of Mito Domain, a strong supporter of the sonnō jōi movement.
 However, he opposed the actions of Chōshū Domain, and retired after receiving word of the Kinmon Incident.
 The domain attempted to remain neutral in the Boshin War, but after paying a fine of 20,000 ryō to the new Meiji government, was allowed to send its forces to participate in the campaign in the northern Japan against the remaining pro-Tokugawa forces of the Ōuetsu Reppan Dōmei, for which it received an increase in revenues to 70,000 koku.